draik/h265-transcoder/README.md

 ### Reading the Docker Logs (stdout logging)
 The console output is setup with DEBUG-level logging.
 While the Docker container is running, the console will display the current actions, but all console output is available in the Docker logs, even after it shuts down (and container is not removed).
 Read the Docker logs with the following command:

-`docker logs <container_name>`
+`docker logs [-f] <container_name>`

 ### Volumes
-The mount to '/mnt' is the scanned directory.
+The volume mounted to '/mnt' is the scanned directory.
 It is set by the *volume* local directory value in the **docker-compose.yaml** file.
 Ensure that the volume is updated before starting the container.
 The container will terminate right after the scan, if it will not have any conversions to perform.

 The mounted volume will be scanned recursively.
 This can be used to specify the depth of video conversions.
 For example, Plex TV series have a folder structure of the root directory, the show name, then the season folder, which contain the respective episodes.